Psychologist Therapist Counselling Hamilton

 Psychological flexibility skills can be trained through ACT-based interventions to improve well-being and reduce vulnerability to mental health and emotional suffering.

 This video gives an overview of ACT.
 This approach to therapy is based on the concept of how increasing 'Psychological Flexiblity" helps to improve well-being, and in turn reduces mood and anxiety symptoms.
-All of our therapists use ACT and can show you how to increase your psychological flexibility skills.
+We can show you how to increase your psychological flexibility skills.

 EMDR is a highly specialized therapy that is primarily used to treat trauma and PTSD and work on the restructuring of disruptive core beliefs such as deep-rooted feelings of inadequacy, shame, disrupted abilities to trust others etc. EMDR is also increasingly being used to assist with other concerns such as anxiety symptoms, depression, and grief.